First Year Housing: Frequently Asked Questions

 What if I'm an Echols or Rodman Scholar?

 The Office of Admission will provide a list of scholars to Housing & Residence Life during the summer.
-Echols, Rodman, College Science, and College Arts Scholars will be assigned to live in a designated scholar community in the Alderman Road Residence Area.
-Please note, any requested roommates must also be accepted members of a scholars program.
+Echols, Rodman, and College Science Scholars will be able to self-select into the Scholars Community (in the Alderman Road area) through the housing application process.
+Please note, any preferred roommates must also select the Scholars Community.
+The Scholars Community is limited by the available space in the designated Alderman Road building(s).

-If you need special housing accommodations due to a disability or allergy, you will need to submit a Disability Related Needs Request
+If you need special housing accommodations due to a disability or medical condition, you will need to submit a Disability Related Needs Request

-and appropriate documentation to the Learning Needs and Evaluation Center (LNEC).
-You will also need to submit your Housing application by June 3, 2013.
-If you have any questions, please contact LNEC at 434-243-5180 or send an email to email@example.com
+and appropriate documentation to the Student Disability Access Center (SDAC) by June 1, 2015.
+If you have any questions, please contact SDAC at 434-243-5180 or send an email to email@example.com

 What is the procedure for bringing a service animal to the University?